applanga/appium-example/iOS/README.md

 1. Create (or use an existing) Applanga Project from the Applanga Dashboard.
 Add the following languages to make full use of this example: `en` as base language, `de` and `es-US`.
 2. Add your API Token to the existing `.applanga.json` file.
 Use the field called `access_token`.
 If you want to learn more about the `.applanga.json` file format and it's configurations go to the [Applanga CLI Documentation](https://www.applanga.com/docs/integration-documentation/cli).
 Pay attention to the `includeInvisibleId` config which is enabled for this project.
 3. Push your localizations to your empty Applanga project with `applanga push`.
 4. Pull your localizations with `includeInvisibleId` enabled (see step 2) with `applanga pull`.
-In Android Studio you will now see that every translation has a prefix of unicode characters.
+In XCode it wouldn't be visible, but if you copy a string to some other editor like VSCode, you should see that every translation has a prefix of unicode characters.
 We need them to identify the strings on the screen properly.
 5. Build your app and copy the `WeatherSample.app` directory to this directory.
 There are several ways to find the app folder, one is [described here](https://stackoverflow.com/a/26201618).
 6. Run `npm install`
 7. Start Appium with `npx appium` in a separate terminal tab